-Through our lobbying work we seek to influence policy and perceptions in order to create better life opportunities for young people.
-We contribute to policy on youth and social affairs by transferring knowledge gained through practical experience and giving the young people a voice which European decision-makers hear and pay attention to.
+Through our lobbying work we seek to influence policies and perceptions in order to create better life opportunities for young people.
+We contribute to the development of policies on youth and social affairs by transferring knowledge gained through practical experience and by giving the young people a voice which European decision-makers hear and pay attention to.

 Thus we support a greater and more effective cooperation between different stakeholders such as public authorities and policymakers to implement the needed policies and reforms in the field of youth affairs.

 Our lobbying priorities focus on vulnerable young people from five perspectives:

 - Migration and diversity